 Telehealth applied in Audiology is used to make diagnoses in a multiplicity of cases.
 During surgical procedures, obtaining case histories, in otoscopy via video conferencing, audiometry, vestibular diagnosis, AEP and OAE, a combination of synchronous video conferencing and remote application sharing is used.

 To achieve diagnosis by asynchronous means, the patient’s case history can be obtained via electronic entry of the information and subsequent forwarding or storage.
-A similar approach may be used for video otoscopy where the information upon testing is then stored or forwarded for analysis.
+A similar approach may be used for video otoscopy where the information upon testing is then stored or forwarded to the audiology practice for analysis.
 Other diagnostic methods previously mentioned may be automated and treated in a similar manner.
 Alternatively, all relevant information collected or recorded may be stored to a unique patient file electronically.

 The application of telehealth in audiology may be further applied to intervention where assistance can be sought to address any problematic outcomes.
 Synchronously, counselling can be provided via live video conferencing at which time troubleshooting can also be explored.
 Ear canal management can also be done via video under the oversight of an audiologist.
 Hearing aids may also be selected, fitted and programmed, while cochlear implants can be mapped and activated remotely, through guided video and application sharing.
 Follow up and early intervention sessions may also be performed via this live protocol.